mtmanning93/Reach_reports/README_testing.md

 ------------------
 #### Unit Tests (automated testing)

-I decided to take on Unit Testing for all python code in the project.
-After a steep and frustrating learning curve I managed to write **81** tests, including **154** assertions.
-I am however aware that there is many more tests which could be run to check the logic even further.
+I decided to take on Unit Testing for all Python code in the project.
+After a steep and frustrating learning curve, I wrote **81** tests, including **154** assertions.
+I am however aware that there are many more tests that could be run to check the logic even further.

 *Some resources I used to build knowledge and write tests:*